Agungvpzz/Survival-Analysis/README.md

 - The `Two-year` contract displays a higher proportion of long-term customers, many of whom have remained active for over five years.
 This suggests strong loyalty among existing subscribers.
 However, the lower presence of newer users on this contract type may indicate a shift in preference toward more flexible, short-term plans, potentially challenging future retention.

-### 5. Association Between Categorical Features and Churn using χ² tests
+### 5. Association Between Categorical Features and Churn using chi-squared (χ²) tests
 <div align=center>

    ![chi2 tests](https://github.com/user-attachments/assets/446d77a1-a64b-47dc-bf7a-3cd0f5a1db34)